Pump.fun vs Raydium: Which to Launch On (2026 Verdict)

 Pump.fun

 Pump.fun is a fair-launch platform.
 You create a token by paying a small fee (~0.02 SOL).
 The token enters a bonding curve: people buy via the platform's interface, the price increases automatically as more people buy, and Pump.fun holds all the liquidity in escrow.
-When the bonding curve reaches a threshold (usually around 85 SOL of buys = roughly $13K market cap at typical SOL prices), the token "graduates" — Pump.fun migrates the accumulated liquidity to a Raydium pool and burns the LP.
-The bonding curve mechanics are explained in Pump.fun's FAQ.
+When the bonding curve reaches its completion threshold (approximately $69K market cap — roughly 85 SOL of net buys at typical SOL prices), the token "graduates" — Pump.fun migrates the accumulated liquidity into a public pool (historically Raydium; by default PumpSwap since 2025) and burns the LP.
+The bonding curve mechanics are explained in Pump.fun's docs.

 You don't deposit any SOL upfront.
 You don't pick the price.
 You don't set a fee tier.
 The platform handles everything until graduation.